Taishiyy/Maximum_square/README.md

 ## Maximum square problem
 Practice of DP, command line arguments, malloc, free, and exception handling.
+The following command will display the largest square in the grid.

 **Downloading and run command**
 clone this repository